anilkaundal/image-compression/README.md

-# image-compression
-Image Compression with K-Means Clustering
+# Image Compression
+I have applied the k-means clustering unsupervised learning algorithm using scikit-learn
+and Python to build an image compression application with interactive controls.